etherealcomputing/Ouija/README.md

 ## Contributing
 We highly value any and all adjacent expertise in:
 - **Computational Neuroscience**: To refine our analytical models and make sense of complex neurological data.
 - **Neurotech**: To enhance our real-time brain monitoring capabilities.
-- **Machine Learning**: For advancing our data analytics and prediction systems.
+- **Deep Learning**: For advancing our data analytics and prediction systems.
 - If you're passionate about these fields and wish to make a meaningful impact, please see our CONTRIBUTING.md for guidelines.

 ## License